 Vieques is an island located 6-miles off the east-coast of Puerto Rico’s main island.

-Vieques is home to the world’s brightest bioluminescent bay and is known for its pristine beaches and wild horses.
+Vieques is home to the world’s brightest bioluminescent bay, Mosquito Bay, and is known for its pristine beaches and wild horses.

 After visiting Vieques many times with a local, I can tell you that there is no shortage of exciting tours to take on your trip.